quasarframework/quasar/docs/src/pages/vue-components/uploader.md

 ## Supporting other services
 QUploader currently supports uploading through the HTTP protocol.
 But you can extend the component to support other services as well.
 Like Firebase for example.
 Here's how you can do it.

-Below is an example with the API that you need to supply.
-You'll be creating a new Vue component that extends the Base of QUploader that you can then import and use in your website/app.
+Below is an example with the API that you need to supply. **You'll be creating a new Vue component that extends the Base of QUploader that you can then import and use in your website/app.**

+Basically, QUploader is QUploaderBase + the xhr mixin.
+Your component will be QUploaderBase + your service mixin.

 ::: tip
 For the default XHR implementation, check out [source code](https://github.com/quasarframework/quasar/blob/dev/ui/src/components/uploader/uploader-xhr-mixin.js).